 The licensed homes will require a licensee to set up a separate 501(c)(3) complete with a separate board of directors.
 An initial franchise fee and ongoing monthly management fees are then required to cover use of the name Courage House, intellectual property, marketing, accounting, communication, staff and volunteer training materials, program curriculum, certiﬁcation, and ongoing oversight to ensure the highest level of care for the population served at Courage House.
 The franchisee will be given the license to use the Courage House name and program for all their fundraising and marketing efforts.
-Licensed Courage House homes operate under the Courage House name will be autonomous but accountable to the systems, policies, procedures and curriculum developed by CWW to again ensure consistent, quality care for this victim population and the best representation of the CWW name and Courage House brand.
+Licensed Courage House homes operating under the Courage House name will be autonomous but accountable to the systems, policies, procedures and curriculum developed by CWW to again ensure consistent, quality care for this victim population and the best representation of the CWW name and Courage House brand.
 The licensee must raise their own annual operating budget and any funds needed to purchase land.
 Oversight and parameters will also be given to the licensee with regard to communications, marketing, and fundraising to ensure a cohesive and consistent message within the community and a strategic representation of the CWW brand.
 The licensee is a very important part of the culture, vision, and family of CWW.
 The expectation is that each market will engage the community by developing an annual marketing plan specific to the geographical location and in concert with CWW business and marketing plan.
 CWW is invested in the success of each Courage House whether corporate or a licensee, as it furthers the mission to rescue and restore more children.
 CWW’s chairman of the board or their appointee is also a member of each Courage House licensee board of directors.

 Opening an aftercare home for this population is an enormous undertaking – emotionally, physically, mentally, spiritually and ﬁnancially.